oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/introduction/introduction.md

 * Create an OCI credential and associate it with the Object Storage bucket
 * Create, populate, and publish a data share
 * Create and authorize a data share recipient
-* Consume the data as a recipient
+* Create a data share consumer and consume the data as a recipient

 ### Prerequisites